What’s the problem?

 The L2G focus includes “clusters” such as the film industry cluster in Wellington, or the yacht technology cluster in Auckland.
 This is different than company towns, where a decision in a far distance corporate headquarters can destroy a town’s economy.
 Clusters are based on multiple businesses that benefit from synergy, including enabling employees to move from one company to another.

 The other 80% of the local economy is local to local (L2L).
-There are about 200 different job types that a 10,000 population town can support.
-See this page for many L2L jobs the Market Town can support.
+There are about 250 different job types that a 10,000 population town can support.
+See this page for some L2L jobs the Market Town can support.
 For the town to maintain a positive balance of trade, it is important that these L2L businesses are locally owned.
-A chain of coffee shops wires its profits out of the town, and often out of NZ, every night.
+A chain of coffee shops wires its profits out of the town and NZ, every night.
 Locally-owned cafes retain those profits, and the dollar imported by the first L2G business may turn 5-20 times before it leaves the local economy – especially if the community is not spending money on petroleum or electricity to move people to day-to-day destinations.

 The L2G businesses will be diverse, thus if any particular industry is adversely affected by external events, the town economy continues.
 Further, part of the town’s business plan is to benefit by economies of scale, but not pass those savings on by selling units below market value (which would be counterproductive).
 Instead, it will retain the differential as a capital investment collectively owned by the community as a fund.